 - Youth and Governance – Matching through Mentorship

-At the regional level, CGW is the National Chair of the International Conference for the Great Lakes Region (ICGLR) Civil Society Forum for Kenya that is domiciled at the National Coordination Mechanism (NCM) under the Ministry of Foreign Affairs and International Trade.
-It is also the Regional Chair of the Democracy and Good Governance thematic area at the Regional Civil Society Forum (RCSF) of ICGLR.
+At the regional level, 2015-2019, CGW served as the National Chair of the International Conference for the Great Lakes Region (ICGLR) Civil Society Forum for Kenya that is domiciled at the National Coordination Mechanism (NCM) under the Ministry of Foreign Affairs and International Trade.
+It is also the Regional leader of the Democracy and Good Governance thematic area at the Regional Civil Society Forum (RCSF) of ICGLR.

-To empower citizens for quality and effective service delivery for socio-economic and sustainable development
+Empowering citizens for quality and effective services delivery in social economic and sustainable development

 - Social justice and democracy